 J.T.
 Bloodworth was promoted to assistant coach and recruiting coordinator of the University of California San Diego baseball program in July of 2014.
-He is in his fifth season with the Tritons in 2017, having joined the staff as a volunteer in September of 2012.
+He was in his fifth season with the Tritons in 2017, having joined the staff as a volunteer in September of 2012.
+In addition to overseeing the recruiting operation, Bloodworth is the hitting instructor, works with the infielders, and also coaches third base.

 Leading up to his arrival in La Jolla, Bloodworth was the top assistant coach and recruiting coordinator at Lon Morris College in Jacksonville, Texas, for the 2012 season.
 In that same year, he also served as an instructor at IMG Academy in Bradenton, Fla., developing high school players from around the country.